 - Dean's Diversity Assistantships for students who qualify (same financial package as GTAships).

 - McNair Scholar assistantships, on a competitive basis, to students who were McNair Scholars as undergraduates (same financial package as GTAships).

 - The Powell Fellowship, for long-term Virginia residents who demonstrate financial need ($20,000 for one year, plus in-state tuition).

-- Additional funding opportunities are updated regularly on a website from the Graduate School.
+- Additional funding opportunities are updated regularly on the Graduate school's website.

-Write to the Graduate Director at firstname.lastname@example.org for more information.
+- Write to the Graduate Director at firstname.lastname@example.org.

 The Graduate School sends an official offer of admission to applicants upon the recommendation of the department faculty.
 Admitted applicants who are offered graduate assistantships at Virginia Tech are not required to make a decision to commit to the assistantship offer until April 15.
 See the assistantships page for more details.